MIDFIELDR/midfieldr/docs/reference/data_sufficiency.md

   not modified; columns with matching names are replaced.
 The new columns added are:

-  - `institution`   Character.
-Name of the institution at which a student is enrolled in a term.

-  - `lower_limit`   Character.
-Initial term of an institution's data range, encoded `YYYYT`.
-Extracted from `midf_table.`

-  - `upper_limit`   Character.
-Final term of an institution's data range, encoded `YYYYT`.
+  - `data_range`   Character.
+Institution data range, encoded `YYYYT-YYYYT,` indicating the institution's first and last term in the database.
 Extracted from `midf_table.`

   - `data_sufficiency`   Character.
 Possible values are "include", "exclude-lower," and "exclude-upper."